maina-david/elevator-app/README.md

 Remember to keep the application and WebSockets servers running while using the app.

+The above custom commands is to avoid `supervisor` installation incase the team member does not have it installed and configured on local machine.

+Ideally using `supervisor` would be the best uproach.

  **Note: All SQL queries executed by the application are logged in ``storage/logs/DB-SQL-queries-executed.log``**

 For any questions or issues, please contact me via email.